wajihullahbaig/mtcc-python/README.md

 Minutia seem to be detected but thinning, orientation images, freqyuency iamges was a struggle.

 Will test again in 6 months time!

+30 odd prompt requests per model but no success.